kcamposa/SearchActiveUser-ActiveDirectory-/README.md

 With this tool you can search active users in active directory from txt file, for example, you have this users in the txt file:

-  CALDERON  CHACON MARIA PAULA
+  CALDERON  CHACON MARIA PAULA <txt line>
-  GONZALEZ  FONSECA JORGE ARTURO
+  GONZALEZ  FONSECA JORGE ARTURO <txt line>
-  MORA  VILLALOBOS CRISTEL MARIANA
+  MORA  VILLALOBOS CRISTEL MARIANA <txt line>
-  BENAVIDES  SOLANO GREIVIN GERARDO
+  BENAVIDES  SOLANO GREIVIN GERARDO <txt line>
-  CAMPOS ALFARO KEVIN
+  CAMPOS ALFARO KEVIN <txt line>
-  BENAVIDES GONZALEZ EDUARDO
+  BENAVIDES GONZALEZ EDUARDO <txt line>
-  JIMENEZ ARAYA RAUL
+  JIMENEZ ARAYA RAUL <txt line>
-  FERNANDEZ MONTERO RICARDO ANDRES
+  FERNANDEZ MONTERO RICARDO ANDRES <txt line>
-  HERNANDEZ MUÑOZ MERLYN CLEER
+  HERNANDEZ MUÑOZ MERLYN CLEER <txt line>
-  MORA  ALVARADO JOSE ROLANDO
+  MORA  ALVARADO JOSE ROLANDO <txt line>
-  GAMBOA  PERAZA MICHAEL FERNANDO
+  GAMBOA  PERAZA MICHAEL FERNANDO <txt line>
-  MORA  LAMMAS MILENA
+  MORA  LAMMAS MILENA <txt line>
-  ZAMORA  ROJAS VICTOR HUGO
+  ZAMORA  ROJAS VICTOR HUGO <txt line>
-  AGUERO  MENDOZA  JOSE JOAQUIN
+  AGUERO  MENDOZA  JOSE JOAQUIN <txt line>
-  FONSECA  ARAYA  CARLOS
+  FONSECA  ARAYA  CARLOS <txt line>
-  SALAZAR  CALDERON LUIS FERNANDO
+  SALAZAR  CALDERON LUIS FERNANDO <txt line>

 The tool will show you what user or users are active, will show the Windows account, user name, last name and job title.
 But in this format the users have the last name first and later the name, the tool will allowed you choose the format,